jinchaolu/SFND-Term1-P2-2D-Feature-Tracking/README.md

 | FAST     | SIFT       | 1     |

 #### 5.3 MP.9 Performance Evaluation 3

-Log the time it takes for keypoint detection and descriptor extraction.
-The results must be entered into a spreadsheet and based on this data, the TOP3 detector / descriptor combinations must be recommended as the best choice for our purpose of detecting keypoints on vehicles.

-The time of keypoint detection and the time for descriptor extraction were logged with different combinations of detectors, descriptors, matchers and selectors.
+The time of **keypoint detection** and the time for **descriptor extraction** were logged with different combinations of detectors, descriptors, matchers and selectors.

 The full comparison result could be found here in sheet **MP.9** of ["report.xlsx"](./results/report.xlsx).
 Raw data could be found here in sheet **Raw Data** of ["report.xlsx"](./results/report.xlsx).

 A table created for performance evaluation and score is given.